Skip to content

 Image of a blank 1040 tax form with a large, red, “AUDIT” stamped on the front.

-Here, we’ll learn just how far back the IRS can bring an audit against you.
-Knowing these limitations helps taxpayers stay informed and prepared, alleviating some of the stress associated with tax audits.
+Here, we’ll learn how far back the IRS can bring an audit against you.
+Knowing these limitations helps taxpayers stay informed and prepared, alleviating some stress associated with tax audits.
 Lothamer Tax Resolution specializes in guiding individuals and businesses through the complexities of IRS audits, offering expert assistance to navigate these challenges confidently.

-A Closer Look at the IRS’ Statute of Limitations
+A Closer Look At The IRS’ Statute Of Limitations

-How It Works in Your Favor
+How IRS Tax Audit Works In Your Favor

-The Most Common Reasons for the IRS to Audit You
+The Most Common Reasons For The IRS To Audit You

 Red Flags

 Also, mismatched income reports, where the income reported on your tax return doesn’t match the information the IRS receives from third parties like employers or banks, can trigger an audit.
 Ensuring all reported figures are accurate and well-documented mitigates this risk.
+Additionally, suppose a substantial error is identified during audit tax returns, particularly in cases of significant understatements of income.
+In that case, the IRS may extend the audit period beyond the typical three years, potentially up to six years.

 Random Selection